 Laser, Laser beam - This bright light is emitted from the sensor, reflected from the target, and collected by the camera lens.
-For the AR500, it is visible (Red or Blue) radiation or in some specially-ordered configurations, infrared.
+For the AR100, it is visible (Red or Blue) radiation.

 <Range> - The maximum relative distance measurable by the sensor.